AI in banking

 Go beyond feature checklists when assessing providers.

-On AI capabilities, ask if AI is native to the architecture or bolted on.
-Find out how the platform handles data unification across channels.
-Demand real performance metrics from existing deployments.
+Ask if AI is native to the architecture or bolted on.
+Demand real performance metrics from existing deployments and understand how the platform handles data unification across channels.

-On implementation, understand typical time-to-value for AI features.
-Learn how the platform integrates with existing core systems.
+Understand typical time-to-value for AI features and how the platform integrates with existing core systems.
 Check the vendor's track record with institutions your size.

-On future-proofing, ask how quickly new AI models can be deployed.
-Understand the roadmap for agentic AI and autonomous operations.
+Ask how quickly new AI models can be deployed and understand the roadmap for agentic AI.
 Clarify how pricing scales as AI usage grows.

 The architecture decision banks can't avoid